alessandrocandolini/sainsbury_test/README.md

 Maven project that implements a Java web scraping console app aimed at consuming Sainsbury's fruit&vegetables test page and returns a utf-8 json feed with the list of items.

+The url of the page is hardcoded, but it's easy to slightly change the code to accept an url as input.

 ## Build and Run Steps ##

 First of all, clone this repository on your computer.